masolimano/maneage/README.md

- - **First input dataset**: The user manages the top-level directory of the input data through the variables set in `reproduce/config/pipeline/DIRECTORIES.mk.in` (the user actually edits a `DIRECTORIES.mk` file that is copied from the `.mk.in` file, but the `.mk` file is not under version control).
-So open this file and replace `SURVEY` with the name of your input survey or dataset (all in capital letters), for example if you are working on data from the XDF survey, replace `SURVEY` with `XDF`.
-But don't change the value, just the name.
+ - **First input dataset**: The user manages the top-level directory of the input data through the variables set in `reproduce/config/pipeline/DIRECTORIES.mk.in` (the user actually edits a `DIRECTORIES.mk` file that is created by `configure` from the `.mk.in` file, but the `.mk` file is not under version control).
+So open this file and replace `SURVEY` in the variable name and value with the name of your input survey or dataset (all in capital letters), for example if you are working on data from the XDF survey, replace `SURVEY` with `XDF`.
+Don't change anything else in the value, just the the all-caps name.
 Afterwards, change any occurrence of `SURVEY` in the whole pipeline with the new name.
 You can find the occurrences with a simple command like the ones shown below.
 We follow the Make convention here that all `ONLY-CAPITAL` variables are those directly set by the user and all `small-caps` variables are set by the pipeline designer.
 All variables that also depend on this survey have a `survey` in their name.
 Hence, also correct all these occurrences to your new name in small-caps.
 Of course, ignore those occurrences that are irrelevant, like those in this file.
 Note that in the raw version of this template no target depends on these files, so they are ignored.
-Afterwards, set the webpage and correct the filenames in `reproduce/src/make/download.mk' if necessary.
+Afterwards, set the webpage and correct the filenames in `reproduce/src/make/download.mk` if necessary.

      ```shell
      $ grep -r SURVEY ./